scottmillers/Terraform/aws/tiers/catalyst8000v/README.md

 - We expect the proof of concept to take 3 months.
 - The infrastructure estimated costs we estimated at the largest EC2 instance sizes for the proof of concept.
 We will use a small instance.
 The costs will be less than estimated.
 - We will Bring our Own License (BYOL) for the Cisco Catalyst 8000V SD-WAN software

 ## Status Update (01/03/2024)

+## Status Update (01/03/2024)
-- Problem: I am unable to create a new EC2 instance from the Cisco 8000V Marketplace AMI in the Ohio (us-east-2) region.
+- Problem: I am unable to create a new EC2 instance from the Cisco 8000V Marketplace AMI in the Ohio (us-east-2) region using the AWS Console.
 Here are the [Steps to reproduce](CiscoAmiAccessProblem.md)
+- Solution: The AWS Console has a bug.
+Rackspace opened a support ticket.
+We can create the instance through the AWS CLI or Terraform.
+We have a workround.
+We will continue with the proof of concept.

 ## Status Update (12/20/2023)